thijsrijkers/axolot/README.md

 > The encryption rules can only be exported **once** during the **first launch** of the application.
 After that, they are locked and cannot be retrieved again.
 >

-1. **Automatic Key Generation**: If no custom key is provided, a key is automatically generated.
+1. **Automatic Key Generation**:
+   If no custom key is provided, a key is automatically generated.

    To generate the key based on host details:
    ```bash
    go run main.go
    ```

-2. **Custom Key via Command Line**:  You can also provide a already generated key when booting the program.
+2. **Generated Key via Command Line**:
+    You can also provide a already generated key when booting the program.
 The key must be passed as a command-line argument.

     To set a custom key:
     ```bash